Elevation: 5,940 ft

 The Climb

-From the saddle, scramble E up a mix of scrub and talus/scree to reach the narrow, rocky summit.
+From the saddle, scramble east up a mix of scrub and talus/scree to reach the narrow, rocky summit.
 There is a nice cairn on top and a magnificent view of the ranches in Gilman Flat.

-East Face (Descent), Class 2
+East Face, Class 2

 Access

-Same as for the West Face Route
+Same as for the west face

 The Descent